Why are Moebius’ 2001 kits so disappointing?

 Money saving measures

-I can only presume that they made these dubious decisions purely as a cost-saving measure.
-I can’t imagine that the market for 2001 ships is huge, and they obviously need to recoup their investment in each kit.
+I can only presume that Moebius made these dubious decisions purely as cost-saving measures.
+I doubt that the market for 2001 model kits is particularly huge, and they obviously need to recoup their investment in each one.
 Every product is a careful balance between development costs and sales margins.

-I’m sure that’s true.
+Thats clearly true.
 But I also think that some careful planning, detailed and thoughtful design, and assistance from an enthusiastic 2001 fan base, could have yielded much higher quality end products.
+Not to mention employing a more upmarket factory and tool maker, rather than using a mediocre one that clearly doesn't understand the finer points of the models they're being asked to produce.

 After all, why wouldn’t any company want to improve their product quality?
 Why wouldn’t you want to help bring up standards of contemporary model making, rather than just turning out products that feel like junk manufactured decades ago?
 Especially since other companies out there do produce way better shit than Moebius does.